AndreasJacobsen/noseCV/README.md

 A Python application that allows a user to controll the mouse using the nose with help from [OpenCV](https://opencv.org/) and [PyUserInput](https://github.com/PyUserInput/PyUserInput)

 ## Installation
 Rhino requires [OpenCV 3.4](https://github.com/opencv/opencv/releases/tag/3.4.0) but may work in other version, only running OpenCV as a pip-package may significantly reduce performance.
+Run "pip install requirements.txt" to install base dependencies, we recomend using a Python virtual environment
 For mouse movement there are differnet requirements for different operating systems
 #### Windows requirements
 * [pywin32](https://sourceforge.net/projects/pywin32/)